Why they are important and how to use them for your small business

 By having your editorial calendar all written out and organized, it makes it that much easier to move things around while maintaining a sense of balance to your schedule.

-To help you streamline your monthly small business planning, I have created this free printable version of our own monthly social media editorial calendar.
-Download your FREE copy here and print one for each month of the year.
-Then fill out accordingly to your style and business structure.
-I hope it brings you to clarity and confidence it has brought us as we prepared for 2018.
+To help you streamline your monthly small business planning and get you started with editorial calendars, I have created this free printable version of our own monthly social media editorial calendar.
+Download your FREE copy HERE and print one page out for each month of the year.
+Then fill out accordingly as it best fits your small business structure.

 Remember, the most important part of an editorial calendar is to provide structured support for your business and marketing activities, but also to leave you room for flexibility as things change.